 Excessive device use causes fatigue and cramping in dancers’ hands and wrists.
 Proper care is essential for enhancing technique, artistry, and grace in dance.

-Limiting device use counteracts negative effects on dance performance.
+Limiting device use helps counteract the negative effects on dance performance.
 Reducing screen time helps maintain fluidity and flexibility in hand movements.

 Shake It Up